pravega/pravega-operator/README.md

 > Note: If you are running on Google Kubernetes Engine (GKE), please [check this first](doc/development.md#installation-on-google-kubernetes-engine).

+#### Install certmanager
+Cert manager can be installed using the steps described here https://cert-manager.io/docs/installation/kubernetes/ This is required if we are deploying pravega operator version 0.5.0 or higher

 Use Helm to quickly deploy a Pravega operator with the release name `foo`.
+Base on the operator version we can select charts as charts/0.4.x or charts/0.5.0

 ```
-$ helm install charts/pravega-operator --name foo
+$ helm install charts/0.5.0/pravega-operator --name foo
 ```

 Verify that the Pravega Operator is running.